Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Meet the standards of physical fitness outlined by GACA.

-Demonstrate satisfactory results in:
+Demonstrate satisfactory results in various health tests, including:

-Vision and color perception tests.
+- Vision and color perception.

-Audiometry and ENT screening.
+- Audiometry and ENT screening.

-ECG and blood pressure assessments.
+- ECG and blood pressure assessments.

 Undergo psychiatric screening as per aviation standards.